originalfuzz/handbook/about/our-mission.md

 # Our Mission

-_What is the reason our organization deserves to exist?_

 **Our mission is to inspire and aid the creativity of others.**

 We believe that unleashing human creativity is the most important factor in securing a better future for our planet.
 We are in a moment when we must reckon with the environmental crisis, social inequality, and humanity's relationship to technology.
 Creativity is more valuable and necessary than ever before.